lsulibraries/cDM_to_mods/README.md

 ### Converting cdm_xporter output to mods

   1) Make a mapping_file for each collection.
 A mapping file assigns each Dublin Core element to it's MODS equivalent.
-See the examples in ./mappings_files/
+Some examples are in ./mappings_files/ .
+This file is a 2 column csv file.
+Its second column is a template for an xml element, with the word %value% as a placeholder.
+Its first column is a keyword matching the "name" of the field (as found in the file "Collection_Fields.json").
+The corresponding "nick" value matches the key in the contentDM source json file.

   2) Make an alias_xslt file for each collection.
 An alias_xslt file is a list of xslts to run against the rough mods files.
 See the examples in ./alias_xslts/  After the xlts run, the mods should be finished valid mods.
   Cara and Mike wrote a number of useful xslt's in the ./xsl/ folder.
 But you may also write your own & save it at ./xls/